-- Successfully representing relief defendants in connection with ponzi scheme clawback action initiated by Securities and Exchange Commission (SEC) receiver against over 225 defendants.
+- Represented relief defendants in connection with ponzi scheme clawback action initiated by Securities and Exchange Commission (SEC) receiver against over 225 defendants.

-- Defending broker-dealer in federal court litigation by bankruptcy trustee alleging ponzi scheme, breaches of fiduciary duty, negligence, violations of state and federal securities laws, and fraudulent transfers.
+- Defended broker-dealer in federal court litigation by bankruptcy trustee alleging ponzi scheme, breaches of fiduciary duty, negligence, violations of state and federal securities laws, and fraudulent transfers.

-- Defending registered investment advisor in securities litigation and related investigations by the SEC, CFTC and the FBI.
+- Defended registered investment adviser in securities litigation and related investigations by the SEC, CFTC and the FBI.

-- Currently representing investment adviser in connection with SEC and State investigations and Federal Court litigation involving alleged sales of securities without a license.
+- Represented investment adviser in connection with SEC and State investigations and federal court litigation involving alleged sales of securities without a license.

-- Successfully defended broker in FINRA investigation into sales of deferred variable annuities.
+- Defended broker in FINRA investigation into sales of over $7 million of deferred variable annuities.

-- Successfully defended retail store against allegations that multiple websites failed to comply with the Americans With Disabilities Act for alleged failure to make reasonable accommodations to permit blind and visually impaired persons full access to the websites.
-Currently representing additional businesses in similar website-related claims.
+- Successfully defended numerous companies in Florida, New York, Pennsylvania and California against allegations that websites failed to comply with the Americans With Disabilities Act for alleged failure to make reasonable accommodations to permit blind and visually impaired persons full access to the websites.
+Currently representing additional businesses in similar website – and/or mobile app-related claims.

 - Successfully defended bank in class action lawsuit asserting violations of the American Disabilities Act for alleged failure to make reasonable accommodations to permit blind and visually impaired individuals to use ATMs independently.
 Sawczyn v.
 Farmers State Bank of Hamel, No. 13-CV-2731 (D. Minn.
 2013).

-- Representing large retail firm as coverage counsel in nationwide securities class action and shareholder derivative litigation involving four insurance carriers.
+- Representing publicly-traded retail firm in coverage litigation arising out of nationwide securities class action and shareholder derivative litigation.